Extensions

 Angular BatScanner

-This extension is based on AngularJS Batarang which sadly had not been updated in approximately two years.
-For that reason, I’m trying to provide AngularJS programmers with a tool that will address the issues that currently exist and work towards making this even better!
+This extension is based on AngularJS Batarang which had not been updated for a long time For that reason it aims to provide AngularJS programmers with a tool that will address the issues that currently exist and work towards making this even better

 AngularJS Inspector